dentarg/auth0-blog/_posts/2018-04-27-more-jwt-io-and-jwt-debugger-extension-updates.markdown

 <video src="https://cdn.auth0.com/blog/jwt-io-updates-2/3-share-button.mp4" controls autoplay loop></video>

 ### Easy Library Updates
 Since its inception, adding a new library to the library list at JWT.io has been a cumbersome process.
 Several [Pug](https://pugjs.org/) and CSS files needed to be edited.
-Furthermore, editing an existing library had its problems: to change features one had to remember class names, for example.
+Furthermore, editing an existing library had its problems too: to change features one had to remember class names, for example.
 We have finally modernized the process.
 Now libraries are located in the `views/website/libraries` folder.
 There, you will find a JSON file for each language or framework.
 Inside the JSON file you'll see something like this:

 ```json
 {